 There are many alternate reasons for sciatica to exist and these may not even be considered by specialists who have a tendency to over-focus on areas of the lumbar spinal anatomy and may not look at the big picture.
 It is a real world example of not seeing the forest for the trees.

-I explain the entire diagnostic process, including many of the most common iatrogenic errors, in my popular book, Cure Back Pain Forever.
+We explain the entire sciatica diagnosis process, including many of the most common iatrogenic errors, in our extremely effective Cure Back Pain Forever Program, with particular emphasis placed on the subject in our Back Pain Misdiagnosis book.